 Bloch Simulator for education in MRI and NMR

 Magnetic Resonance Imaging (MRI) is a widely used scanning technique based on Nuclear Magnetic Resonance (NMR).
-When used for medical imaging, the tissue is first magnetized by a strong magnetic field present in the scanner.
-Subsequently the magnetization is manipulated using radio waves and field gradients in order to make it reflect a physiologically relevant parameter when it is measured.
+When used for medical imaging, the tissue is magnetized by a strong magnetic field present in the scanner.
+Subsequently the magnetization is manipulated using radio waves and field gradients to make it reflect a physiologically relevant parameter when it is measured.
 The dynamics are described by the Bloch equations.

 It is challenging to learn the basic MR concepts needed for setting up measurements and interpreting results.
 Fortunately many of the basic aspects can be explored with the Bloch Simulator presented here.
-It can visualize MR experiments and show their effect on the magnetization.
+It can visualize MR experiments their effect on the magnetization.
 It has proven very useful for demonstrations in lectures, for student exercises and for self-study.

 If you are new to MR, you may first want to read a tutorial and experiment with another piece of software, the JavaCompass, that shows the very basics of Magnetic Resonance using familiar compasses and magnets.
 When you have also understood the effects of nuclear rotation (spin), causing precession around north rather than vibration through north, you are ready to benefit from the Bloch Simulator presented here.

 The Bloch simulator